 To enter the New Zealand competition filmmakers must submit their entries via the IYSFF global website (www.makesilentfilm.com) before submissions close at midnight on Tuesday 1 September.

 The Top 12 selected entries will be screened at the IYSFF NZ National Awards at Baycourt on Friday 16 October, with the soundtrack of each film performed live on Baycourt’s Mighty 1926 Wurlitzer Theatre Organ.

-Not only are there 10 category awards up for grabs, the Top Three Kiwi films will also represent Aotearoa at the IYSFF Global Awards 2021 held in Portland, Oregon, US.
+Not only are there 10 category awards up for grabs, the Top Two Kiwi films will also represent Aotearoa at the IYSFF Global Awards 2021 held in Portland, Oregon, US.

 The IYSFF NZ Nationals 2020 is proudly presented by Baycourt Community & Arts Centre in association with Bay of Plenty Film and major media partner The Breeze Tauranga.